Project-MONAI/model-zoo/models/renalStructures_UNEST_segmentation/docs/README.md

 This is an example, not to be used for diagnostic purposes.

 # References
-[1] Yu, Xin, Yucheng Tang et al. "Characterizing Renal Structures with 3D Block Aggregate Transformers." arXiv preprint arXiv:2203.02430 (2022). https://arxiv.org/pdf/2203.02430.pdf
+[1] Yu, Xin, Yinchi Zhou, Yucheng Tang et al. "Characterizing Renal Structures with 3D Block Aggregate Transformers." arXiv preprint arXiv:2203.02430 (2022). https://arxiv.org/pdf/2203.02430.pdf